 I’ve talked a lot about where I came from with regard to money.
 My early days of motherhood were tough – I’m talking about eating out of a trashcan level poverty.
+I wrote in detail about living in extreme poverty here.
 When my girls were a bit older, things were better but still extremely tight.
 It took me almost 20 years to finally get my financial s*** together to the point that I rarely need to worry about paying the bills.

 But the point of this article isn’t to talk about the struggle – it’s about the upside of frugality – the things I was able to do that most people say they “can’t afford.”
 This isn’t about being boastful – I just want to show you how far handling your money well can take you.